Our Lips are Sealed

 Madeline snapped rigidly to attention at Tiff’s brutal demand.

 “I won’t leave this room,” Madeline assured her immediately, realizing that even though Caslon and Tift were twins, Tiff was obviously the dominant one.
 The woman’s command of her surroundings was quake-inducing.

 Tiff clicked her tongue and grimaced, leaving Madeline in the room by herself.

 In the sterile silence of the dressing room, Madeline’s blue eyes couldn’t help but wander.

 There were a couple of rectangular tables flanked by folding chairs in the center of the room, which Madeline figured would be as good a spot as any to sit and wait.
 Removing her coat and laying it neatly over the back of one of the chairs, she took the seat next to it.
-Glancing around, she was curious as to what constituted the dressing room of Japanese idol.
+Glancing around, she was curious as to what constituted the dressing room of a Japanese idol.
 There was a long, mirrored counter along one wall, explicitly for hair and makeup.
 A few makeup cases dotted the countertop, surround by some hair products and accessories which made the area look quite like an upscale salon.
 Positioned on the opposite end of the room was a pair of rolling z-shaped clothing racks stocked with all sorts of apparel in many different colors and fabrics.
 Madeline was tempted to walk over to take a look at the sizes, curious as any woman would be, but didn’t want to deal with Tiff’s temper should she be caught rifling through Aya’s things.

 About to take her phone out of her purse to let Cameron know she was safely inside and behaving herself, Tiff reappeared, this time with Aya, who was now wearing a luxurious thigh-length robe which covered her swimsuit.